policy

 • Industry codes apply.

-• It should be made clear as to the scope of Industry support to those viewing any digital content.
+• It should be made clear as to the scope of Industry support to those viewing/listening any digital content.

 • A contract will be required by Industry to formalise any financial support.
 This should be completed well in advance of any initiative.

-• The BSG should implement sign ups permissions to ensure that the content provided is appropriate to healthcare professionals, patients or the general public.
+• The BSG runs strict sign up permission procedures which ensure that the content provided is appropriate to healthcare professionals, patients or the general public.

 Sustainability Projects, Career Development & Wellbeing, AI & Innovation, EDI Initiatives